csacca/addon-mqtt-explorer/README.md

 # addon-mqtt-explorer

-A Home Assistant addon to run MQTT Explorer
+A Home Assistant addon to run MQTT Explorer.